erf/mu_state/README.md

 ### MuListener

-`MuListener` performs side effects in response to state changes - navigation, showing dialogs, etc. The `listener` is called once per state change and by default NOT on initial state.
+`MuListener` performs side effects in response to state changes - navigation, showing dialogs, etc. The `listener` is called once per state change and by default NOT on initial state (`lazy: true`).
+Set `lazy: false` to call the listener immediately with the current state.

 ```dart
 MuListener<CounterState>(